Transport in Zagreb: Metro

 A second light-rail or metro system, the Zagreb Metro, has been planned numerous times.
 It would complement the tram commuter rail networks, but currently, it is not even clear if the system would be a full metro or a light Metro.
+The first plans to build a metro were made in 1971, with the building of a metro system first time appearing in the General Traffic Plan of Zagreb in 1979.
+However, this project was never built.

 The introduction to a mass rapid rail system has been analysed and presented in works in the period 1999-2001 after the finalization of the "Transport study of the city of Zagreb" that was co-financed by World Bank and the City of Zagreb with 1.0 million US$ in relation 50/50%.
 The first plans were presented in 2004, under which a light Metro would have been built, going at speeds of merely up to 35 km/h.

 It has been stated that the full Metro is not worth building.
 A full metro would cost twice as much as the light metro, and could carry up to 70,000 people per hour in a direction.
 Forecasts predict that by 2020 the maximum load of passengers will be 7,000.
 It is worth noting, however, that the current tram network is used by around 200 million passengers every year, which would put the number of daily passengers at 50,000, a number which merits a high capacity rapid transit system.

 The light metro's capacity would be 24,000, but due to the significantly cheaper cost, it was the preferred choice in January 2007, when the City Authorities announced plans for a new Metro System consisting of 4-5 metro lines.
 Phase 1 of the new metro was going to be 22.7 km long, of which 10 km would be underground.
-The Metro system will be based on the light rail PTN system currently in use in Vancouver, San Francisco or Singapore, but a full metro system is also a possibility.
+The Metro system would be based on the light rail PTN system currently in use in Vancouver, San Francisco or Singapore, but a full metro system is also a possibility.